aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/dev/mass_spring_dev_2.rst

 As with GAMs, DataSources are divided into two broad categories: generic and application-specific.
 Additionally, they are often platform-specific (hardware and operating system dependent).

-For application-specific DataSource components, using the manager to generate the boilerplate code is recommended, as it allows developers to quickly create a new DataSource and focus on implementing its functionality.
+For application-specific DataSource components, using the ``marte2_manager`` to generate the boilerplate code is recommended, as it allows developers to quickly create a new DataSource and focus on implementing its functionality.

 .. warning::

     Great care must be taken, as this approach significantly limits design flexibility.
 For example, the type of Broker is imposed (e.g. :vcisdoxygencl:`MemoryMapSynchronisedInputBroker` or :vcisdoxygencl:`MemoryMapSynchronisedOutputBroker`), and the implementation runs directly in the context of the RealTimeThread, whereas DataSource logic is typically expected to run in a separate thread.

-To create a new DataSource using the manager, run:
+To create a new DataSource using the ``marte2_manager``, run:

 .. code-block:: bash